-How this page on NWP Art came into being and the deeply personal questions it raises.
-The older I get, the more it seems that our life is controlled by unexpected chance and coincidence.
+How this page on NWP Art came into being.
+The older I get, I become increasingly aware how much our life is controlled by unexpected chance and coincidence.
 So it is with this page!
-On Saturday 18th May 2019 I went with a group of senior citizens to New Hope, Pennsylvania.
-While walking around this small, charming town, I was surprised to see a tidy little shop called African Masks Plus (13 N. Main St., New Hope, PA 18938).
-Anything about African art interests me and I was especially intrigued to see a shop focused on African art in eastern PA!
-The curator/owner was Judy Dinnerman, a very charming woman.
-We introduced ourselves.
-I complimented her on her beautiful collection and observed that her pieces were almost all from West Africa.
-I told her that I had a collection of Zambian art along with some additional pieces from East and Southern Africa; our collections supplemented each other.
-I told her that I acquired most of my art between 1963 and 1979 when I lived and later traveled southern Africa.
+On Saturday 18th May 2019, I visited New Hope, Pennsylvania with a group of senior citizens.
+While walking around, I was intrigued to see a shop on Main Street, African Masks Plus.
+Click here for a link > African Masks.
+Judy Dinnerman is the charming curator/owner.
+I complimented her on her beautiful collection; mostly art from West Africa.
+I told her that I had a small collection of Zambian art mostly acquired between 1963 and 1979 when I lived and later traveled in southern Africa.
 I added that I was currently just sitting on, and enjoying, my collection.

 Reminder to all users.
 As on other pages, simply click the picture to enlarge it for easier visibility and use.